aws/amazon-sagemaker-examples/README.md

 - [Host Multiple Models with Your Own Algorithm](advanced_functionality/multi_model_bring_your_own) shows how to deploy multiple models to a realtime hosted endpoint with your own custom algorithm.
 - [Host Multiple Models with XGBoost](advanced_functionality/multi_model_xgboost_home_value) shows how to deploy multiple models to a realtime hosted endpoint using a multi-model enabled XGBoost container.
 - [Host Multiple Models with SKLearn](advanced_functionality/multi_model_sklearn_home_value) shows how to deploy multiple models to a realtime hosted endpoint using a multi-model enabled SKLearn container.
+- [SageMaker Training and Inference with Script Mode](sagemaker-script-mode) shows how to use custom training and inference scripts, similar to those you would use outside of SageMaker, with SageMaker's prebuilt containers for various frameworks like Scikit-learn, PyTorch, and XGBoost.

 ### Amazon SageMaker Neo Compilation Jobs